-NEW YORK, NY, USA, 13 June 2022 — Organizations today are operating in an increasingly competitive, digital world—and yet, technology strategy and experience are lacking in the boardroom.
+NEW YORK, NY, USA, 13 June 2022 — Organisations today are operating in an increasingly competitive, digital world—and yet, technology strategy and experience are lacking in the boardroom.
 A new Deloitte Global report released today, as part of the Deloitte Global Boardroom Frontier Series, polled more than 500 directors and C-suite executives to explore boardroom perceptions on technology and investment.

 Boards lacking technology leadership and experience

-Organizations are looking for stronger board engagement in their technology strategy.
+Organisations are looking for stronger board engagement in their technology strategy.
 However, fewer than half of executives and board members surveyed believe their board is providing enough oversight of technology matters.
 A similar number of executives (44%) say that their board directors lack the knowledge they need to provide effective stewardship in this crucial area.

 Deloitte Global’s survey reveals a number of challenges to board oversight of digital, cyber, and new technologies including: an overreliance on management, deficits in tech fluency, vague tech governance structures, poorly defined management information, and unclear links between technology and strategy.

 “The COVID-19 pandemic significantly accelerated how technology shapes our society, ultimately creating an urgency to ensure that business can meet the technological demands of a hybrid workforce.
-The obstacles identified in the Deloitte Global survey demonstrate that organizations require greater leadership and collaboration to successfully embark upon digital transformation,” says Mark Lillie, leader of Deloitte Global's CIO Program.
+The obstacles identified in the Deloitte Global survey demonstrate that organisations require greater leadership and collaboration to successfully embark upon digital transformation,” says Mark Lillie, leader of Deloitte Global's CIO Program.
 “From a board perspective, directors need to be fluent with technology not only to support, but to challenge conventional thinking and spark new innovative strategies.”

 A competitive disadvantage

 “Framing tech investments as business investments is vital to securing a competitive advantage and capturing more market share,” adds Lillie.
-“However, demonstrating a causal relationship between these investments and growth requires boards to first establish good measurement criteria and be able to clearly articulate the value that technological advancements can bring—for the entire organization.”
+“However, demonstrating a causal relationship between these investments and growth requires boards to first establish good measurement criteria and be able to clearly articulate the value that technological advancements can bring—for the entire organisation.”

 Opportunities to increase technology engagement